Will-H93/weather-app/README.md

 ### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Runs the app in the development mode and will open [http://localhost:3000](http://localhost:3000) to view the app in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
-You may also see any lint errors in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner for the app, so you can check the current components still work if you wish to make changes.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ## Technologies Used

 ### Language

-- React
+- React (using `create-react-app`)

 ### Testing Utilities